I think it is time that you all get an update on my beloved buffalo.

 We have to rewind a bit to start.
 On November 18th I noticed that Ax felt weird under saddle at the walk, but chalked it up to him being dumb in turnout and the dropped temperatures making him stiff…until we trotted.
 A slightly head-bobbing lameness of the right front quickly brought our ride to a halt and me to confusion as there was no heat, swelling, or reactions to palpation.
 Hoping a little rest would do the trick, I wrapped his legs to be safe and put him away for the night with instructions for a half day of stall rest the next few days.

 I was praising the horse gods the next day when my vet called to say that she would be back on the 29th and could see him then.
 Sadly, my happiness didn’t last long.
-Long story short, she referred us to the closest animal hospital, Tufts, for x-rays of his shoulder to check for a potential fracture after she noticed some muscle atrophy in him chest and above his elbow, and I cried.
+Long story short, she referred us to the closest animal hospital, Tufts, for x-rays of his shoulder to check for a potential fracture after she noticed some muscle atrophy in his chest and above his elbow, and I cried.
+Correction: I sobbed.

 And of course, that Friday Ax came off the trailer at Tufts much more comfortable and only as off as he was when this all started.
 I promised the vet that he really was three-legged the day before, not the 2.5/5 that he looked like at that moment.
 A set of x-rays of his shoulder and elbow, blocking from his hoof to his shoulder, and an ultrasound later, she was as stumped as we all were and sent him home on stall rest for a week with a recommendation to return for a bone scan if he doesn’t progress.
 As I was mentally preparing to invest in a bone scan of the front half of my horse, he came out almost completely sound and free of head-bobbing on December 6th, five days after the Tufts appointment, putting the scan on hold.